MartinDeanMoriarty/minecraft-llm-sandbox/README.md

 # minecraft-llm-sandbox

-This is a sandbox version of [kolbytn/mindcraft](https://github.com/kolbytn/mindcraft) :hugs:
+This is a sandbox version of [kolbytn/mindcraft](https://github.com/kolbytn/mindcraft) :heart:

 # Warning! :see_no_evil: